amuhebwa/messenger-bot-tutorial/PreParty.md

 1. Make a new folder called *myWit.aiBot1* and cd to this directory.
 2. In this directory (cd there first), clone the demo code from the Wit.ai quickstart: https://wit.ai/docs/quickstart

-Note: we will go through it together, just clone the code fore now.
     ```
     git clone https://github.com/wit-ai/node-wit
     cd node-wit
     npm install
     ```

+Note: we will go through it together, just clone the code for now.